TaylorHG/swifty-core/README.md

 # SwiftyCore

-Core for the Swifty.js simple API framework.
+Core for the Swifty.js a simple API framework.

-If you are seeing this you are likely a hacker.
+Currently under Development.

 # Layers